 Coaching is most effective when it’s voluntary and genuinely focused on the leader’s development.
-Over the years, I’ve had organizations seek coaching for one of their leaders as a “last ditch” effort before terminating them due to performance-related or legal issues.
-If you’re just going through the motions and coaching is merely a checkbox item, you’re better off saving the money you were going to spend and invest it in someone else with a future in your company.
+Over the years, I’ve had organizations seek to coach one of their leaders as a “last ditch” effort before terminating them due to performance-related or legal issues.
+If you’re just going through the motions and coaching is merely a checkbox item, you’re better off saving the money you were going to spend and investing it in someone else with a future in your company.

 3. Be flexible on experience and results.

-4. Ask whether they invest in their personal self-development.
+4. Ask whether they invest in their self-development.

 5. Determine whether their approach aligns with yours.

-6. Be as transparent as possible with needs and constraints you’re under.
+6. Be as transparent as possible with the needs and constraints you’re under.

 7. Prepare a realistic budget.

-8. Interview multiple coaches and ask lots of questions before making decision.
+8. Interview multiple coaches and ask lots of questions before making the decision.